Training structure

 Study of variability

-4 creditsEcology 1: concepts, tools and applications
+4 creditsEcology 1: Concepts, Tools, and Applications

 8 creditsEvolution 1

-8 creditsEnglish and professionalization
+8 creditsEnglish and professional development

 2 credits15hAdvanced Phylogeny and Evolution

-3 creditsCHOIX1
+3 creditsCHOICE1

 Advanced data processing